-I’d never done glamping in my life before, so you can imagine my excitement when I got the chance to let the whole family experience glamping for the first time together!
+I’d never done glamping in my life before, so you can imagine my excitement when I got the chance to let the whole family experience glamping for the first time together in Australia!

 We had driven a long way from Blue Mountains National Park after arriving in Sydney, and as we were behind schedule, it was past light when we approached Paperbark Camp.
 Navigating through obscure road signs in the dark, we can only follow Google Maps in the direction of the camp.

 Our restless bodies perked up when we finally recognised Paperbark’s logo at the entrance welcoming us into our abode for the next 2 nights.
 Rows of tall trees flank the sides as we carefully meandered through a narrow gravel path towards the reception.
 As it was pitch black, the road seemed to go on and on and on, until it finally reached a clearing.